briis/hass-weatherflow/README.md

 weather.py
 translation (Directory with all files)
 ```

+## Configuration
+To add WeatherFlow Weather to your installation, do the following:
+- Go to *Configuration* and *Integrations*
+- Click the `+ ADD INTEGRATION` button in the lower right corner.
+- Search for WeatherFlow and click the integration.
+- When loaded, there will be a configuration box, where you have to enter your *Station ID* and a *Personal Token* to get access to your data.
+When entered click *Submit* and the Integration will loadd all the entities.

+If you want to change the update frequencies for the realtime data and forecast data, this can be done by clicking `CONFIGURE` in the lower left corner of the WeatherFlow integration..

+You can configure more than 1 instance of the Integration by using a different Station ID.

+### Token for WeatherFlow
+The WeatherFlow REST API requires a Token.
+Please [login with your account](https://tempestwx.com/settings/tokens) and create the token.
+Go to Settings and choose Data Authorizations (almost at the bottom).
+Create a personal access token and use that as Token (API key).

+**Please Note**: The Token you create here will ONLY work with Stations that are registered under the same Login.

+### Station ID
+Each WeatherFlow Station you setup, will get a unique Station ID, this id is needed during configuration.
+To get your Station ID, [login with your account](https://tempestwx.com/settings/stations/), select the station on the list, and then click *Status*.
+Here you will find your Station ID.

 ## Available Sensors

 Here is the list of sensors that the program generates.
 Calculated Sensor means, if No, then data comes directly from the Weather Station, if yes, it is a sensor that is derived from some of the other sensors.